BandonC/BandonC/README.md

 **Ontario Public Service** — Enterprise Architecture Office, Children, Youth & Social Services I&IT Cluster
 *May 2025 – April 2026*

 Built the **AI Intake Tool**: a governance platform that moves ministry AI use cases through a stage-based lifecycle of assessment, review, and approval.
-Started as sole developer, finished owning the product.

 | | |
 | :--- | :--- |